-Milestone vs. Task.
+Milestones vs. Tasks.
 Mastering Both

 Online, you can discover some aspects about the proper setting of goals.
 What about milestones and tasks?
 Focusing on them can ensure forward progress in personal productivity and project management, paying you back good.

-Milestone vs. Task.
+Milestones vs. Tasks.
 Mastering Both

 Why Does SMART Work Poorly in Project Management?

 You are probably familiar with the SMART technique [1].
-It suggests that a properly set goal should meet the following criteria: Strategic, Measurable, Aggressive, Result-based, Timely.
+It suggests that a properly set project goals should meet the following criteria: Strategic, Measurable, Aggressive, Result-based, Timely.
 Or maybe this: Specific, Measurable, Achievable, Relevant, Time-bound?
 It doesn’t matter that there is a difference here.
 Out of the possible 640 interpretations of the acronym, everyone can succeed creating what suits them.

 This apparent lack of consistency might not impress a thoughtful project management.
 Especially the one which wants to create a productive working environment for their employees.
 Such environment is crucial for on-time, successful project completion.
 Moreover, applying the SMART method to every milestone and task is sometimes simply meaningless.
 How measurable is “Remind colleagues about tomorrow’s meeting at 10:00”?